-Phragmites is found in at least one area of salt marsh on the property.
+An incipient pocket of Phragmites is found in at least one salt marsh area on the property.

 Recommendations: The magnitude of the exotic plant infestation (within the property's forested acreage) is mapped in the Management Recommendations and Invasive Species Areas Map (page 8), which can be used to devise a treatment strategy.
 For example: